kvirani/express_mongo_todo_example/README.md

     - Doc: {username: 'pjama', ...}
 ```

-## Transactional functions/operations

-Mongo has functions on collections to allow us to CRUD (Create Read Update Delete) documents.

 ## Demo 1: Mongo shell / REPL

 We went over the mongo shell.
 Here are the commands we ran: